We envision a world where children, youth and families thrive and achieve their best mental health.

 The Case for Mental Health Literacy

-The Mental Health Commission of Canada estimates that the total cost to Canada’s economy incurred by mental health problems and illnesses is currently well over $50 billion annually, or nearly $1,400 for every person living in Canada in 2016.
+The total cost to Canada’s economy incurred by mental health challenges and illnesses is currently well over $50 billion annually, or nearly $1,400 for every person living in Canada in 2016 (1).

-Evidence shows that participating in mental health literacy programs result in increased knowledge of key mental health conditions, increased confidence to help others experiencing mental health challenges and less stigmatizing attitudes toward mental health challenges.
+Every $1 spent on mental health saves $7 in health costs and $30 in lost productivity and social costs - a 3600% return on investment (2).
+Participating in mental health literacy programs result in increased knowledge of key mental health conditions, increased confidence to help others experiencing mental health challenges, and less stigmatizing attitudes toward mental health challenges.

 Sign up for email updates to stay on top of the latest mental health and substance use information and resources from the Kelty Mental Health Resource Centre!
 Don’t forget to follow us and join our conversation on Facebook and Twitter and check out our YouTube videos.